These are some of the notes presented by Tyler Coston at this past spring’s PGC/Glazier Basketball coaching Clinic in Chicago.

-- With limited practice time and resources, there is no excuse not to examine every aspect of your practice and why you do what you do.
+There is no excuse not to examine every aspect of your practice and why you do what you do.

-- Transition and change is the thing that happens most in games.
+Transition and change is the thing that happens most in games.
 Not just transition from offense to defense and defense to offense, but from ball side to helpside, during an offensive possession, a player is a cutter, a screener, a rebounder.
 Basketball is a game where the players current responsibilitites are changing.

-- Most games are won in transition.
+Most games are won in transition.

-- That is why Tyler believes in ending everything in practice with a transition
+That is why Tyler believes in ending everything in practice with a transition

-- Pick 3 things that you want your team to be great at to develop a clear and narrow focus.
+Pick 3 things that you want your team to be great at to develop a clear and narrow focus.

-- For Tyler’s teams his three things are toughness, shot selection, and hard to score on
+For Tyler’s teams his three things are toughness, shot selection, and hard to score on

-- The three things are not the same for every team.
+The three things are not the same for every team.
 Each team’s system of play is unique.
 Pat Riley did closeouts every practice.
 The Seattle Storm does not help or rotate on defense, they stunt.

 Technique on closeouts–lean in the direction of the drive you want to take away, hands up and form a diamond with index fingers and thumbs.
 Take away 2 of 3 things (drive left, drive right, shot) and battle to take away the 3rd.
 He works on angles of closeouts and technique at least 2 or 3 minutes each practice.

-- The three games within the game, offense, defense, rebounding
+The three games within the game, offense, defense, rebounding

-- He believes that everyone has the same chance for every rebound
+He believes that everyone has the same chance for every rebound

-- One season, he had a team that needed to become a better rebounding team.
+One season, he had a team that needed to become a better rebounding team.

-- He instituted a rule in every practice and every skills training session.
+He instituted a rule in every practice and every skills training session.
 If the ball hit the ground on a missed shot, they ran.
 Someone had to rebound it before it hit the ground.

-- He did a survey and found that 72% of the rebounds in his team’s games were 2nd touch rebounds.
+He did a survey and found that 72% of the rebounds in his team’s games were 2nd touch rebounds.
 He used that to instill not giving up on the rebounds.
 Even if the percentage isn’t that high in your team’s games, why wouldn’t you use that to motivate players to be tenacious rebounders?

-- Tyler assings rebounding roles to his players:
+Tyler assigns rebounding roles to his players: